L1nuxOne/ADE-Workbench/README.md

   * `ADE_HOST_LITE_PERMISSIVE_CORS=1 npm run host:lite` (temporarily allow any origin)
   * `ADE_HOST_LITE_ORIGINS="http://127.0.0.1:5173,http://wsl.localhost:5173"` (custom allowlist)

+### Host Contract & Discovery

+The UI discovers the backend by requesting `/.well-known/ade.json` from common base URLs (`http://127.0.0.1:7345`, `http://localhost:7345`, `http://wsl.localhost:7345`) or an explicit `?host=` override.
+The JSON contains the resolved `base` and capability flags.
+If the endpoint is missing, the UI falls back to probing `/healthz`.

+All host interactions go through a `HostClient` instance exposed via React context.
+Panes call `client.ensure()` before actions to re-check connectivity and then use `client.run()` or `client.read()`.
+If the host starts after the UI, clicking any action will immediately work once `ensure()` succeeds.

 ## Select PRs → Merge Train

 - Reload PRs (needs host & `gh`)